-What is Case Management Software?
+What Is Case Management Software?

 This is the best-case scenario for a case management solution.
 However, there are a lot of CMS options on the market.
-Each has its own strengths, features, and pricing models, so it can take a lot of research and consideration to find the right legal software for your firm.
+Each has its own strengths, features, and pricing models; thus, it can take a lot of research and consideration to find the right legal software for your firm.
 To help you determine the best option for you, let’s look at the high level benefits that plaintiffs’ firms should look for in case management software.

 Visibility into Every Part of Your Case Workflow